adioshun/gitBook_DeepDrive/paper2016-earlyfusion.md

 -  In [15] and [16], it has been seen that including color boosts the performance significantly, being this type of feature complementary to the ones we used in this paper.

-Context features have also been seen to aid [17], [18]and could be easily integrated as well.
+- **Context features**를 사용하는 방법도 제안 되었다. `Context features have also been seen to aid [17], [18]and could be easily integrated as well. `

-Exploring alternativetypes of spatial pooling of the local features is also beneficialas shown in [6] and is also complementary to the approachused in this paper.
+Exploring alternative types of spatial pooling of the local features is also beneficialas shown in [6] and is also complementary to the approachused in this paper.

 ### 1.2 integrate multiple image modalities,